valory-xyz/open-autonomy/docs/control_flow.md

 Each of these is implemented as a docker image which is deployed in a 1-2-1 relationship.

-The tendermint image is implemented as a flask server built on top of the ```valory/tendermint``` image.
+The Tendermint process is managed by a separate process, via a Flask server.
+The image containing the Flask server and Tendermint node are built on top of the ```valory/tendermint``` image.

 ## Tendermint Image control flow.